Virginia Crompton, Chief Executive Officer

 Lottie Selwyn, Community Engagement Manager

-Drawing on her previous experience within the education sector, Lottie is leading on the schools engagement element of the outreach programme.
+Drawing on her previous experience within the education sector, Lottie is managing engagement; recruiting groups and networks to take part in current projects and overseeing and supporting the engagement team.
 Prior to working for Big Ideas, Lottie worked for the youth empowerment organisation, WE, where she assisted school groups and young people to coordinate a wide variety of citizenship and volunteering projects.
 Lottie has seen first-hand the benefits that community engagement has for young people and enjoys working with a broad range of organisations.

 Ailsa Sinclair, Design Officer

 Ailsa Sinclair is the in-house graphic designer at Big Ideas working across both print and digital.
 Ailsa comes from a multidisciplinary background having completed a Masters in Visual Communication at the Royal College of Art.
 Her previous work has encompassed a diverse range of media from graphic and furniture design to performance and radio; exploring the idea of constructed conversation and human connection.
 Have previously worked as an educator and curator, Ailsa is passionate about connecting with communities and working with diverse groups.